10XGenomics/vartrix/README.md

-## VarTrix
+# VarTrix

 VarTrix is a tool for extracting single-cell variant information from single-cell sequencing datasets.
 VarTrix uses Smith-Waterman alignment to evaluate reads that map to a known variant locus and assign single cells to these variants.
 This process works on both single-cell RNA sequencing datasets as well as single-cell DNA sequencing datasets.

+VarTrix works with any properly formatted sequence resolved VCF.
+VarTrix works with SNVs, insertions and deletions.

 At this point, all multi-allelic sites are ignored.
-They will still be a column in the final matrix to maintain ordering, but all values will be empty.
+They will still be a column in the final matrix to maintain ordering relative to the input VCF, but all values will be empty.

-### Use cases
+## Use cases
 VarTrix is useful for evaluating heterogeneity of single cell datasets, including tumor samples and cell lines.

-#### scRNA-seq
+### scRNA-seq
 Allele specific expression in tumor samples can lead to strong correlations between the presence of a specific expressed variant and expression-based clustering.
-Overlaying the SNV information with expression clustering can lead to new insight in to the cause of a specific cancer and to the accumulation of mutations that may lead to relapse or drug resistance.
+Overlaying the variant information with expression clustering can lead to new insight in to the cause of a specific cancer and to the accumulation of mutations that may lead to relapse or drug resistance.

-#### scDNA-seq
+### scDNA-seq
 Assignment of variants in scDNA data can improve understanding of tumor and cell line heterogeneity.
 Copy number expansion in tumor cells or chromothripsis in cell lines can lead to specific variants being associated with subclonal populations.
 Similar to scRNA-seq datasets, variant assignment to specific cells can be overlaid with copy number based clustering.

-### Installation
+## Installation

 VarTrix has automatically generated downloadable binaries for generic linux and Mac OSX under the [releases page](https://github.com/10XGenomics/vartrix/releases).
 The linux binaries will work on [any of our supported OSes](https://support.10xgenomics.com/os-support).

-### Compiling from source
+## Compiling from source
 VarTrix is standard Rust executable project, that works with stable Rust >=1.13.
 Install Rust through the standard channels, then type `cargo build --release`.
 The executable will appear at `target/release/vartrix`.
 As usual it's important to use a release build to get good performance.

-### Usage
+## Usage

 `--vcf (-v)`: Input VCF formatted variants to be assigned.
 REQUIRED.

 `--bam (-b)`: Input CellRanger BAM.
 This BAM must have the `CB` tag to define the barcodes of cell barcodes.
+Must also have an index file.
 REQUIRED.

 `--fasta (-f)`: A FASTA file for the reference genome used in the BAM.
 Must have a index file.
 REQUIRED.